Tennis Legends - Evonne Goolagong Cawley: An Aussie trailblazer who broke through racial barriers to become an all-time great

 The 1970 season yielded a flurry of five titles in the UK.
 These successes were accompanied by six other titles, including wins in Austria and West Germany.

 A trio of Grand Slam finals were reached in the 1972 season, but Goolagong failed to convert any of them into a victory.
 Virginia Wade accounted for her in Australia, before Billie Jean King toppled her at the French Open and Wimbledon.
-12 titles elsewhere offered some compensation for a Grand Slam blank.
+But 12 titles elsewhere offered some compensation for a Grand Slam blank.

-Evert and Navratilova wins
+Goolagong's wins over Evert and Navratilova

 Another significant haul of eleven trophies in 1973 included victory, at the third attempt, of winning her home Slam.
 Played in December, Goolagong beat Chris Evert 6-0 in the deciding set.

 The 1974 season produced a sextet of tournament victories, culminating in the retention of her Australian Open title.
-She got the better of Martina Navratilova in the final by a straight sets victory.
+She got the better of Martina Navratilova in the final by a straight-sets victory.
 Goolagong's 1975 campaign followed a similar pattern, triumphing in four tournaments and finishing with another successful defence of the Australian Open.
 In the summer of that year, Goolagong became Goolagong Cawley after marrying British tennis player Roger Cawley.

-There was no Grand Slam title in 1976 but the now married New South Wales native clinched seven titles including the Virginia Slims Championship, an event now known as the WTA Tour Finals.
+There was no Grand Slam title in 1976, but the now married New South Wales native clinched seven titles including the Virginia Slims Championship, an event now known as the WTA Tour Finals.

 Goolagong Cawley's 1978 season began with a fifth successive tournament win.
 Six more titles were added but she failed to reach a Grand Slam final.

 Goolagong Cawley achieved a hugely successful doubles career alongside her singles career.
-A total of 53 titles features five Grand Slam women's doubles trophies.
+A total of 53 titles feature five Grand Slam women's doubles trophies.
 Four of these materialised at the Australian Open (one with Margaret Court, two with Peggy Michel and another with Helen Gourlay).
 She also claimed the Wimbledon doubles crown in 1974 with Michel.
 Alongside Kim Warwick, a fellow Aussie, she was triumphant at the 1972 French Open mixed doubles.
 This gave her 13 Grand Slam titles across all three disciplines.

 When representing Australia, she was a member of three Federation Cup (now the Billie Jean King Cup) squads.
 Triumphs in 1971, 1973 and 1974 helped create an Australian dynasty.
 Goolagong was the only player to feature in all three successes.
 Her singles record across 25 rubbers was 22-3 and a doubles record of 13-2.

-Goolagong Cawley played on until 1983 but without any success.
-By now, Navratilova was ultra dominant and Goolagong struggled to deal with the powerful American once Navratilova had reached her peak.
+Goolagong Cawley played on until 1983, but without any success.
+By now, Navratilova was ultra dominant, and Goolagong struggled to deal with the powerful American once Navratilova had reached her peak.
 The rivalry was once in Goolagong Cawley’s favour at 11-4 on the head-to-head.
 The Australian then conspired to win just one of their further twelve meetings.

 Recognition for all her success